raspberrypilearning/sensing-space/lesson-2/worksheet.md

-# Lesson 2 - Avoiding Sweaty Astronauts
+# Sensing Space 2 - Avoiding Sweaty Astronauts

 In this lesson you're going to investigate ways to keep Astronauts protected from extremely high and extremely low temperatures in space.